A request for information about WMFS activities aligned to cost reductions in Response levels – 18009

 - Scrutiny of performance at Quarterly Performance Review which is attended by the Chair of the Fire Authority Scrutiny Committee.

-West Midlands Fire Service Authority / committee meeting a minutes are readily available on the link below:
+West Midlands Fire Service Authority/committee meeting minutes are readily available on the link below:

 The results and decisions made from these reports and meetings are recorded and are monitored on an ongoing basis.

-There is a lot of information available of our website I have included links below.
+There is a lot of information available on our website I have included links below.

 If you have any queries about this email, please contact me.
 Please remember to quote the reference number above in any future communications.
 If you are unhappy with the service you have received in relation to your request and wish to make a complaint or request a review of our decision please write to The Public Relations Department, West Midlands Fire Service, 99 Vauxhall Road, Birmingham, B7 4HW